AndrasKovacs/qiit-generalizations/README.md

   - Term model construction.
 For variant 1, it's the same as in "constructing QIITs".
 For variant 2, it's a more complicated construction which requires iso invariance.
 From term model construction, we get that:
     1. For each universe level, we uniformly have a Variant 2 QIIT such that all Variant 1 & 2 QIITs below that level are constructible from it.

-## Possible content which is not done
+## Possible content which is not done, and won't likely be in any next paper

 - Showing that every algebraic flCwF morphism (i.e. a morphism given as the interpreation of a substitution of signatures) has a left adjoint.
 - Parts of Birkhoff HSP theorem for QIITs.
 The easy direction (lifting of monos/epis to appropriate displayed morphisms, for certain restricted types) seems clearly more feasible.